Paul Lincke: Legacy

 Lincke's march "Berliner Luft" ("Berlin Air") is the unofficial anthem of Berlin.
 It is one of the traditional encores of the Berlin Philharmonic orchestra.
 The aria comes from the 1922 revision of Lincke's 1899 operetta Frau Luna, about a trip to the moon in a hot air balloon, where an adventurous party of prominent Berliners meet Frau Luna and her court.
 The march was originally from Lincke's 1904 two-act burlesque Berliner Luft.

 Other Lincke operettas include Im Reiche des Indra (In the Kingdom of Indra) and Lysistrata.
 The latter includes the song "Das Glühwürmchen," known in English as "The Glow-Worm".
 It was originally translated into English by Lilla Cayley Robinson in the early 20th century, but American lyricist Johnny Mercer later expanded and greatly revised her lyrics.
 His version was a hit for the Mills Brothers in 1952, and has been performed by many others.

-Lincke also composed the wedding dance played in the 1997 movie Titanic; it is played while the ship is going down and in the dining room in earlier scenes.
+Lincke also composed the waltz "Wedding Dance" ("Hochzeitsreigen") played in the 1997 movie Titanic; it is played while the ship is going down and in the dining room in earlier scenes.